VoronovaOlga/first-user-journey/README.md

 ### Conclusions

+Examples of two reports are included in this project repository as CSV files as well as full SQL.

 By looking at the turnaround time between each step week by week, we can spot delays in the new user sign-up funnel that can potentially affect the Company’s revenue.
 The chosen approach provides a broader overview of user behavior and service efficiency and helps to spot operational delays early.